Fondazione Giannino Bassetti

-Open Scholarship and Responsible Innovation, dialogue with René von Schomberg
+Open Scholarship and Responsible Innovation, dialogue with René von Schomberg.

 by Redazione FGB [1] [2], 18 January 2018